johnno1962/XprobePlugin/README.md

 ## ![Icon](http://injectionforxcode.johnholdsworth.com/swiss1.jpg)  Xprobe Realtime Memory Browser

+**Update:** This former Xcode plugin has been re-organised into a Swift Package for use in other apps.
+Use the `Xprobe` product in client applications and the `XprobeUI` product at the server side.

 The XprobePlugin gives you a view of the objects inside your application either in detail down to the level of ivars or globally as a graph of the principal objects and how they are connected.
 This display can be animated in real time, highlighting in